ghector6/currency-converter-java/README.md

 ## 🧑‍🏫 Project Context

-Hi, my name is Génesys Rondón and I'll be your guide on this learning journey.
-This currency converter is a great opportunity to reinforce what you've learned in your initial Java training.
-The idea is to work with a console-based application that:

 - Displays a menu with multiple currency conversion options.
 - Prompts the user to enter a value to convert.